balfieri/aws/README.md

 </pre>

 <p>
-If you prefer to use your own key pair (or have a device like a Yubikey where the public key is generated by the device and the private key is inaccessible), then you can upload your existing public key to AWS using something like the following.
-Or you could add this to /etc/ssh/sshd_config on the master instance when you set up real users.</p>
+I prefer to generate my own SSH key pair and upload just the public key which is the only key that's needed on the server side of SSH.
+In fact, I use - and highly recommend - a Yubikey device which hides the private key even from me, so I couldn't upload the private key even if I wanted to.</p>

 <pre>
 aws ec2 import-key-pair --key-name awsLASTNAMEkey \
                         --public-key-material file://~/.ssh/awsLASTNAMEkey.pub
 </pre>

 ## Allow SSH Access to Instances

 <p>
-Allow external users to SSH to instances in your security group, in general.
+Allow external users - including yourself - to SSH to instances in your security group.
 SSH uses protocol TCP, port 22.
 Without this authorization, you won't even be able to get to the master instance even if you have a key pair set up above:</p>
 <pre>
 auth_group_ingress tcp 22